gunziptarball/typycal/README.rst

 .. image:: https://coveralls.io/repos/github/cardinal-health/typycal/badge.svg?branch=master
     :target: https://coveralls.io/github/cardinal-health/typycal?branch=master

+**NOTE:** Yes, Python 3.7 introduced data classes, which basically provide the majority of features this library offers.
+Future development will likely cover helpers for this new feature.

 This lightweight library is for the developer who enjoys the assistance provided by Python's type annotations.
 It offers a simple, declarative means of